Josh Lowe Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.31 team ERA that ranks 17th among all MLB pitching staffs.
+- The Cubs have a 4.23 team ERA that ranks 16th across all MLB pitching staffs.

-- The Cubs give up the sixth-fewest home runs in baseball (51 total, one per game).
+- Cubs pitchers combine to allow the third-fewest home runs in baseball (51 total, one per game).

+- The Cubs are sending Hendricks (0-1) to the mound for his second start of the season.

-- His last appearance came on Wednesday against the New York Mets, when the right-hander threw eight innings, surrendering two earned runs while allowing four hits.
+- His most recent appearance was on Thursday against the New York Mets, when the right-hander threw 4 1/3 innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.